andrewwyld/aunt-leslie/README.md

 A more sophisticated analysis, involving the tendency for higher frequency sounds to be more directional, will come in a future version.

+## Motor assemblies and rotor speed
+Most of the time, the rotor will operate at a constant RPM, which we call constant speed mode.
+There are two speeds, tremolo (fast) and chorale (slow).
+However, it is desirable, when switching between them, that the change is smooth and realistic.

+Both treble and bass rotors are driven by essentially the same kind of motor assembly: a pulley is either driven directly by a large motor, or through an idler spindle by a small one.
+Therefore, the acceleration and braking moments should be identical for both rotors, and the physical differences driven entirely by the pulley ratios and moment of inertia.

+The bass rotor has considerably more moment of inertia than the treble rotor, so will tend to speed up and slow down more gradually; the large motor is quite powerful and so can attain full speed relatively quickly, whereas the small motor spindle exerts a smaller braking moment and so the rotor will slow quite gradually.

+In all cases, the acceleration behaviour is governed by a differential equation of the form

+$\ddot{\theta} = k$

+which gives a solution of the form

+$\dot{\theta} = kt + a$

+$\theta = \frac{kt^2}{2} + at + b$

+When the motor speed change is activated, we will take the current value of $\theta = \theta_0$ as $b$, and the current value of $\dot{\theta} = \dot{\theta_0}$ as $a$.
+Thus, rearranging the expression for $\dot{\theta}$:

+$t = \frac{\dot{\theta}_{\text{target}} - \dot{\theta}_0}{k}$

+gives the length of time the system must use the square expression to accelerate before returning to constant speed mode.

+In future, there will be a continuously variable speed function, called VFD mode, inspired by the VFD-driven rotary speakers built by Sam Battle that can run at any speed at all.
+It might even be fun to drive the motor harder when the input signal is larger.
+Absolute scenes.

 ## References

 Much of the electrical and mechanical detail: